 In collaboration with Per Arvid Åsen (Agder Natural History Museum and Botanical Garden, Kristiansand, Norway) the artists identified and planted seeds of plants that would have been grown at St Olav’s Monastery.
 Per Arvid kindly donated plants for the garden and led a walk and talk on medieval plants during July 2019.

 2. Seeds of Social Change.
 Workshops and public intervention

-The <GIPT> artists designed seed packets that contain seeds from the type of plants that were grown in the St Olav’s Monastery garden in the 11th century.
+The <GIPT> artists designed seed packets that contained seeds from the type of plants that were grown in the St Olav’s Monastery garden in the 11th century.
 The packets also contained information on how to save the seeds from the plants and instructions for social actions that explored notions of sharing and generosity.

 The seed packets were given away free and were left around Tønsberg at places of rest or exchange such as shopping centres, libraries, park benches, bus stops and railway stations.
 The seed packets were made in public workshops at the Tønsberg and Færder Library on 1st and 7th June

 The artists also made a small exhibition in the library connecting knowledge with seeds and growth.

 3. The <GIPT> Garden

 The garden was built at the centre of the ruin of St Olavs Curch church (built 1191) which is directly opposite the Tønsberg and Færder Library (which contains the monastery ruins) More on St Olav’s Monastery and Church The <GIPT> open source garden was located on this site of learning and contemplation which in medieval times was a place of privilege.
 The current library is an open access public building and the garden was open source and open access which allowed consideration of differences between past and present and also exploration of ideas around ownership of knowledge.

 The garden was situated at the centre of the ruins of the round church.
 It was planted with plants grown by the artists and donated by the local community.
 There was a seated area inside which acted as a place of rest and contemplation.